-Although Porto is a city notoriously inclined, the tendency to use bicycles as a mean of transport is increasing.
-From the occasional bike rides, to bike tours targeted to tourists, to people who adopt the bike as a fundamental part of a healthy lifestyle, there are tastes – and places – for everyone here in Porto.
+Although Porto is a city notoriously inclined, the tendency to use bicycles is increasing.
+From the occasional bike rides, to bike tours, to people who adopt the bike as a fundamental part of a healthy lifestyle, there are tastes – and places – for everyone here in Porto.

-So I made a list of places for bike rental in Porto and the main bike lanes of Porto district.
+So I made a list of bike tours, places for bike rental in Porto and the main bike lanes of Porto district.
 Enjoy the ride! 🙂

 Rua Coronel Raúl Peres, 100

 Speaking with one of the founders, Steffen Wollmann, one quickly realizes that DouroBike is not just a bike shop, it is a urban mobility concept store.
 A pioneer in cargo bikes in Porto, as well as electric and folding bikes, DouroBike’s mission is to rethink – and reposition – the use of bikes in the urban environment, so that they become not only an object of “recreation” but an integral part of our daily lives.